A Notice to Our Patients with UnitedHealthcare PPO Insurance

 Q: Does this change affect UnitedHealthcare HMO plans?

-No. This change applies only to UnitedHealthcare PPO plans.
-If you have a UHC HMO plan where we are a participating provider, nothing changes - you are still in-network with us.
+No. This change applies to UnitedHealthcare PPO plans only.
+If you have a UHC HMO plan and we are a participating provider, nothing changes - you remain in-network with us.

 Q: Will you bill UnitedHealthcare for me?

 Yes.
-When allowed by your plan, we will submit claims to UnitedHealthcare on your behalf.
-You pay our quoted rate up front.
+We collect our fee at the time of service.
+When allowed by your plan, we will submit claims to UHC on your behalf.

-- If UHC sends payment to us: we refund you within 30 days for the portion that belongs to you (minus discounts and outstanding balances).
-Our office keeps any overage beyond your payment.
+- If UHC sends payment to us → we refund you within 30 days, up to your PRA (minus discounts and balances).
+Our office retains any amount above your PRA.

 Q: How do I know if I’ll be reimbursed?